 One of the city's unmissable sights, with a travel-through-time descent to Roman and Greek times, as well as the grandest medieval church of the Decumano Maggiore.
 The Archaeological Area explores the original streets below the bustling Centro Storico, first with the Roman law courts then down a level to the streets, markets, and workshops on the cardo crossing the decumani of the 1st century BC Neapolis.

-One of the grandest medieval churches of the Decumano Maggiore, San Lorenzo features a very unmedieval facade of 18th-century splendor.
+The church of San Lorenzo features a very unmedieval facade of 18th-century splendor.
 Due to the effects and threats of earthquakes, the church was reinforced and reshaped along Baroque lines in the 17th and 18th centuries.
-Begun by Robert d'Anjou in 1265 on the site of a previous 6th-century church, the church has a single, barnlike nave that reflects the Franciscans' desire for simple spaces with enough room to preach to large crowds.
-A grandiose triumphal arch announces the transept, and the main altar (1530) is the sculptor Giovanni da Nola's masterpiece; notice the fascinating historical views of Naples in the reliefs.
+Begun by Robert d'Anjou in 1270 on the site of a previous 6th-century church, the church has a single, barnlike nave that reflects the Franciscans' desire for simple spaces with enough room to preach to large crowds.
+A grandiose triumphal arch announces the transept, and the main altar (1530) is the sculptor Giovanni da Nola's masterpiece;

-Next door to the church is the Museo dell'Opera di San Lorenzo, installed in the 16th-century palazzo around the torre campanaria (bell tower).
+Tickets to the scavi also gives access to the Museo dell'Opera di San Lorenzo, installed in the 16th-century palazzo around the torre campanaria (bell tower).
 In Room 1 ancient remains from the Greek agora beneath combine with modern maps to provide a fascinating impression of import and export trends in the 4th century BC.
 The museum also contains ceramics dug up from the Svevian period, many pieces from the early Middle Ages, large tracts of mosaics from the 6th-century basilica, and helpful models of how the ancient Roman forum and nearby buildings must have looked.
-A multimedia facility has recently been added to do justice to a place that exists in several historical dimensions.
+An app is available to do further do justice to a place that exists in several historical dimensions.